 “If we focus on the design phase, we need to work with tools that are as collaborative, intuitive and easy to use as possible,” Normand said.
 “Using ENOVIA, the construction and design phase is as smooth as it can be, and that we can support effective information sharing among all the different parties.”

 With multiple people working on the design at any one time, ENOVIA helps to ensure that technical modifications are correctly implemented, and all affected stakeholders are notified.

 “For me, the advantages of the 3DEXPERIENCE platform on the cloud are that we can all interact on the same model,” Gautier said.
 “Everyone needs to be up to date, so that everyone can see what has been done, and avoid interference issues.”

 MerConcept’s 3D model of SVR-LAZARTIGUE is a true virtual twin of the physical boat, available in the cloud.
 This virtual twin is a physically accurate 3D model of the trimaran and its systems viewed in the context of its environment at sea through simulation.
 It allows the team to virtually design SVR-LAZARTIGUE, complete with all system behaviors, and test it in limitless scenarios.

-“The virtual twin also allows all relevant stakeholders to access the current model in real time and focus on the part or the system that interests them,” Gautier said.
+“The virtual twin also allows all relevant stakeholders to access the current model in real time and act on the part or the system that interests them,” Normand said.
 “Different teams can ‘speak the same language’ and know that what they’re working on is directly linked to what is actually going on in the workshop.”

 MerConcept uses the virtual twin of SVR-LAZARTIGUE to not only refine its designs but manage the boat throughout its lifecycle and make constant improvements based on data collected from tests and races.